duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 Join operations are another area of focus for analytical databases, and DuckDB in particular.
 Join speeds have **improved by 4x in the last 3 years**!

-Version 0.6.1 introduced improvements to the out of core hash join that actually improved the smaller-than-memory case as well.
+Version 0.6.1 introduced improvements to the out-of-core hash join that actually improved the smaller-than-memory case as well.
 Parallel data loading from 0.6.1 also helps in this benchmark as well, as some results are the same size as the input table.

-In recent versions, joins have also been upgraded to support larger than memory capabilities.
+In recent versions, joins have also been upgraded to support larger-than-memory capabilities.
 This focus has also benefitted the smaller-than-memory case and has led to the improvements in 0.10.

 ### Window Functions